Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - To provision new services

 **Explanation:**
-"To create initial admin accounts from the IAM console" is correct.
+To create initial admin accounts from the IAM console is correct.
 The root account should only be used for initial setup, billing, and emergency access.
-"To use tools on the Billing Dashboard" is partially correct; root is required for some billing tasks, but IAM users with billing permissions are preferred.
+To use tools on the Billing Dashboard is partially correct; root is required for some billing tasks, but IAM users with billing permissions are preferred.
-"To approve S3 bucket creations" is incorrect; IAM users can create buckets.
+To approve S3 bucket creations is incorrect; IAM users can create buckets.
-"To provision new services" is incorrect; IAM users can provision services without root.
+To provision new services is incorrect; IAM users can provision services without root.

 ---